obiwac/obiwac.github.io/static/public/blog/fprint.md

 Biometric authentication is a faster, more secure, and unarguably cooler method of authentication than plain old passwords.
 This article goes through the process of setting up a fingerprint scanner on FreeBSD and using it for biometric authentication.

-This has only been tested on the AMD Framework 13 (as that's the only laptop I own which has a fingerprint scanner), so YMMV on other laptops, but in theory any scanner supported under Linux (and that's most) should Just Work™ on FreeBSD following this guide.
+I have only tested this on the AMD Framework 13 (as that's the only laptop I own which has a fingerprint scanner), so YMMV on other laptops, but in theory any scanner supported under Linux* (and that's most) should Just Work™ on FreeBSD following this guide.

+*Except for ELAN scanners.
+More on that later.

 ## How everything fits together

 Fingerprint scanner support is provided by the [`libfprint`](https://fprint.freedesktop.org/) library.
 It provides an API for fingerprint scanning devices, as well as the userspace drivers for a range of different fingerprint scanners.

-These userspace drivers sit on top of `libusb`.
-Most scanners are connected via USB, even if they're internal, so all that's really needed from the kernel is for it to provide a USB interface to the device though a `libusb` implementation.
+Most scanners are connected via USB, even if they're internal, so all that's really needed from the kernel is for it to provide a USB interface to the device though a `libusb` implementation, and the `libfprint` userspace drivers sit on top of that.

 This is where we hit our first snag on FreeBSD, but I'll get back to that.

 A separate `fprintd` daemon is used to manage the fingerprint scanner (including a D-Bus interface and management commands), and also provides the `pam_fprintd` authentication module for PAM.

 In the past, you had the now-obsolete `pam_fprint` module which didn't need `fprintd` or D-Bus.
-OpenBSD still has something similar with [`sysutils/login_fingerprint`](https://openports.pl/path/sysutils/login_fingerprint), but unfortunately at the moment you're stuck with `fprintd` and D-Bus on FreeBSD.
+OpenBSD still has something similar with [`sysutils/login_fingerprint`](https://openports.pl/path/sysutils/login_fingerprint), but unfortunately, at the moment, you're stuck with `fprintd` and D-Bus on FreeBSD.

 Now that you're up to speed with the general architecture, let's get to actually getting things to work!